Sign In

 • While technically not in the "advanced settings", I want to preface this by letting you know to never let the generator pick prompts automatically.
 It's a jumpled mish-mash of whatever tags you used, and you more often get something ugly.
 Try to prompt for a diverse set of locations and contexts, such as day/night, 1boy/1girl, or anything else you trained it on to test it out early.
 Don't forget your activator phrase, if you used one, or (for pony diffusion) that score stuff pony makes you put at the beginning of the prompt.

-• Steps: A function of training image count, epochs, number of repeats (num repeats), and training batch size (train batch size)
+• Steps: "True steps" is a a function of training image count, epochs, and number of repeats (num repeats).
+"Divided steps" is this divided by training batch size (train batch size)

-• Steps=(training image count x epochs x number of repeats)/ training batch size
+• Divided steps=(training image count x epochs x number of repeats)/training batch size*

 • Epochs: The lora as it was saved after a round of training.
 For every epoch, your lora will be save, and re-trained on your images for however many epochs you set it too.
 It will show you how each epoch generates using your sample prompts for reference.
 You can choose which ever looks best from the epochs.
 Keep epochs between 10 and 20.
 You can go higher if you want I suppose.